ctfs/resources/README.md

 This repository aims to be an archive of information, tools, and references regarding CTF competitions.

 CTFs, especially for beginners, can be very daunting and almost impossible to approach.
-With some general overviews of common CTF subjects and more in-depth research and explanation in specific topics both beginners and veterans can learn, contribute, and collaborate to learn and expand their knowledge.
+With some general overviews of common CTF subjects and more in-depth research and explanation in specific topics both beginners and veterans can learn, contribute, and collaborate to expand their knowledge.

 ##What is a CTF?